ostueker/ACENET_Summer_School_OpenMP/_episodes/05-database-search.md

 objectives:
 - "Use general parallel sections"
 - "Have a single thread execute code"
+- "Use a reduction operator"
 keypoints:
+- "Reduction operators handle the common case of summation, and analogous operations"
 - "OpenMP can manage general parallel sections"
 - "You can use 'pragma omp single' to have a single thread execute something"
 ---